LEARNAcademy/syllabus/javascript/jest.md

 // a describe method that lists the name of the function OR naming of the particular test. describe("hello", () => {

-  // a test method, nested within the describe block, that in plain words, describes that the function does. test("returns a string that says hi", () => {
+  // a test/it method, nested within the describe block, that in plain words, describes that the function does. it("returns a string that says hi", () => {

     //an expect method, nested within the test block, calling on the hello() function, followed by the .toEqual() matcher that checks the expected output of the function return. expect(hello()).toEqual("hi")